Note: This article is updated constantly on the bottom with new reports and research papers.

 – A single Brazil Nut, 3-4 times a week.
 This will be enough to keep your selenium levels up!
 Don’t overdo it!
 Both selenium and iodine are needed for good thyroid function, but they’re also antagonists!

-- Your dairy (kefir, yogurt, cheese) should always be fermented, and from goat/sheep/buffalo.
+– Your dairy (kefir, yogurt, cheese) should always be fermented, and from goat/sheep/buffalo.
 From cows, only do grass-fed/pastured butter, and European style probiotic cream (or crème fraîche).
-If you can tolerate it, occasionally go for “European style” cow yogurt (unfortunately, most goat yogurt in the US has tapioca and other additives in it).
+If you can tolerate it, occasionally go for “European style” cow yogurt from Trader joes (unfortunately, most goat yogurt in the US has tapioca and other additives in it).
+Your dairy must ALWAYS be FULL FAT.

-- Drink a lot of water.
+– Drink a lot of water to avoid kidney stones on this diet.
 If your tap water has added fluoride, you’ll need to hunt for the right bottled water.
+Fluoride leaves the body dehydrated.

 – If you’re looking for the extra mile, here’s my recipe for home-made non-fluoride toothpaste too.

-- Supplement almost daily with 2000 IU D3 (morning), 1 pill of Fermented cod liver / butter oil mix (lunch), and Magnesium Malate (20 mins before sleep).
-Supplement at dinner time (not daily, rotate them) with the specific forms of CoQ10 Ubiquinol, Folate (not folic acid), and Acetyl-L-Carnitine.
-Replenish only D3 and Magnesium when they’re out.
+– Supplement with 1000 IU D3 (morning, 3-4 times a week), 1 pill of Fermented cod liver / butter oil mix (lunch), and Magnesium Malate (20 mins before sleep, 4-5 times a week).
+Supplement at dinner time (not daily, rotate them) with: CoQ10 Ubiquinol (not Ubiquinone), a B-Complex with at least B1, B12 and Folate in it (instead of just folic acid), and Acetyl-L-Carnitine (not plain L-Carnitine).
+Replenish only D3, Magnesium, and CoQ10 Ubiquinol when they’re out (you can also replenish the B-Complex, but don’t have that more than 3 times a week at that point).
 Don’t use multi-vitamins, they often use the wrong forms, or they’re missing key nutrients, while they over-do it on others.
+The vitamin K2-Mk4 is useful too for a while.

 Having said all that, be careful with such a diet, and always ask the permission of your doctor.
 Of course, most doctors don’t believe that a diet works for mental illnesses, because the research for it is brand new and most don’t even know about it.
 The main danger is ketoacidosis: avoid alcohol, and definitely ask your doctor first, if you’re a Type 1 diabetic, or such a diet can become fatal!